 Each package includes jpg-files that can be used directly in the presets described in Matt’s article (US sized presets).
 For ISO-sized paper presets, see further down…

 Don’t like the font?
 Want a different colours in the templates?
 Want to make your own unique calendar templates?

-The above calendars are examples of different customizations done with the layered template files.
-Text fonts, text size, text placements, background colours, more or less anything can be customized using Adobe Photoshop.
+The above calendars are examples of different customisations done with the layered template files.
+Text fonts, text size, text placements, background colours, more or less anything can be customised using Adobe Photoshop.

 Get the fully layered psd-file!
 Each day, date, background colour, etc is placed on a separate layer making it easy to change colours, font style, font size, etc to create your own calendar templates with your unique look.

-Each text element (date, weekday, month, etc) is placed on separate layers making it possible to change font style and font size without the need to realign there positions.
+Each text element (date, weekday, month, etc) is placed on separate layers making it possible to change font style and font size without the need to realign their positions.
 Modifications in the fully layered files require some basic Photoshop skills (working with layers, change of fonts, etc).
 The templates have been created in Photoshop CS5 and work in Photoshop CC as well.

 The following font is used in the original template file: Geo Sans Light (may be needed to be installed separately).